Tatmadaw

 In 2008, the Tatmadaw again rewrote Myanmar's constitution, installing the pro-junta Union Solidarity and Development Party (USDP) in the 2010 elections, which were boycotted by most opposition groups.
 Political reforms over the next half-decade culminated in a sweeping NLD victory in the 2015 election; after the USDP lost another election in 2020, the Tatmadaw annulled the election and deposed the civilian government.
-The Tatmadaw has been widely accused by international organizations of human rights violation and crimes against humanity; including ethnic cleansing, political repression, torture, sexual assault, war crimes, extrajudicial punishments (including summary executions) and massacre of civilians involved in peaceful political demonstrations.
+The Tatmadaw has been widely accused by international organisations of human rights violation and crimes against humanity; including ethnic cleansing, political repression, torture, sexual assault, war crimes, extrajudicial punishments (including summary executions) and massacre of civilians involved in peaceful political demonstrations.
 The Tatmadaw has long operated as a state within a state.

-According to the Constitution of Myanmar, the Tatmadaw is led by the commander-in-chief of Defence Services.
+According to the 2008 Constitution of Myanmar, the Tatmadaw is led by the Commander-in-Chief of Defence Services.
 Some actions of the Tatmadaw require the approval of the National Defence and Security Council, an eleven-member national security council responsible for security and defence affairs in Myanmar.
-The president of Myanmar has no command role over the Tatmadaw, though he may work with the NDSC in authorizing military action.
+The president of Myanmar has no command role over the Tatmadaw, though he may work with the NDSC in authorising military action.

 Name

 The name "Tatmadaw" literally means "Royal Armed Forces" in the Burmese language.
-Since Burma has not been a monarchy since the era prior to British colonial rule, the word "royal" in this usage is understood to mean "glorious".
+Since Burma has not been a monarchy since the era prior to British colonial rule, the word "royal" in this usage is understood to mean "glorious" and thus should be read as "Grand Army".
 This name has become controversial in Myanmar, especially since 2021, as many people in Myanmar have opposed the military during the country's renewed civil war and object to the usage of the complimentary term "royal" to describe it.
 As a result, many Burmese people have taken to using an alternative name "Sit-Tat", which simply means "military" with no positive or negative connotations.